AnthonyBroadCrawford/anthonybroadcrawford.github.io/_posts/2015-08-27-Calling-Rust-From-Ruby.md

 {% gist e3e99f733add2830f89a %}

-With the code snippet above, you'll see a couple things different from the typical [Rust][Rust] function.
+With the code snippet above, you'll see a couple things different from your typical [Rust][Rust] function.
 So lets break it down ...

 - `#[no_mangle]`  This tells the [Rust][Rust] compiler to expose this a global function